ABOUT THE DEVELOPMENT OFFICE

 About the Auckland Grammar School Development Office

-The responsibilities of the Auckland Grammar School Development Office are threefold:
+The responsibilities of the Auckland Grammar School Development Office are fourfold:

-1) To raise funds for the Auckland Grammar School Foundation Trust's Academic Endowment Fund, where the School can recruit, retain and reward top master teachers;
+1) To raise funds for the Auckland Grammar School Foundation Trust's Academic Endowment Fund, capital projects and other areas of the School in need of assistance;

-Ultimately, the activities undertaken by the Development Office are directed towards the advancement of education at Grammar by charitable means.
-The top priority is to grow the Academic Endowment Fund (AEF), and in doing so, grow the School's ability to recruit, retain and reward top-performing teachers.
+Ultimately, the activities undertaken by the Development team are directed towards the advancement of education at Grammar by charitable means.
+The top priority is the Academic Endowment Fund (AEF), and its purpose is to enable the School to recruit, retain, and reward top-performing teachers.

 Meet the Development Office team